deficollective/defiscan/src/content/protocols/spark.md

 Spark is a star within the Sky ecosystem and consists of three main products:

 - Savings: A fixed savings rate on `USDS`.
-- SparkLend: `USDS` and `DAI` centric lending protocol in which users can participate as lenders or borrowers.
+- SparkLend: a `USDS` and `DAI` centric lending protocol in which users can participate as lenders or borrowers.
 It combines liquidity from Sky and integrating with other DeFi protocols.
 - Spark Liquidity Layer: Direct liquidity provision into DeFi markets.
 This layer automates the liquidity provision of USDS, sUSDS, and USDC directly from Sky across various blockchain networks and DeFi protocols.
 It also enables Spark to provide liquidity into risk-adjusted yield strategies on other chains and protocols, as with Aave and Morpho on mainnet.

 # Overview